Arthur151/ROMP/simple_romp/README.md

 # Simple_ROMP

-Simplified implementation of ROMP [ICCV21], BEV [CVPR22], and TRACE [CVPR23]
+Simplified implementation of ROMP [ICCV21], BEV [CVPR22], and TRACE [CVPR23].

 As shown in [the main page](https://github.com/Arthur151/ROMP), the differences between ROMP, BEV, and TRACE are:
 ROMP has a lighter head to efficiently estimate the SMPL 3D pose/shape parameters and rough 2D position/scale of people in the image.
 BEV explicitly reasons about relative depths of people and support all age groups with SMPL+A model.
 TRACE tracks specific subjects shown in the first frame and recover their 3D trajectories in global coordinates.

+Please note that these instructions are just for ROMP and BEV.
+If you want to use TRACE as well, please refer to [this instrcution](trace2/README.md).

 ## Installation

-Please note that this installation is just for ROMP and BEV.
-If you want to use TRACE as well, please refer to [this instrcution](trace2/README.md).

 1. Installing simple_romp via pip: